-- 19.7.1 Before any fuel may be used in an Event, two separate five litre samples, in suitable containers, must be submitted to the FIA for analysis and approval. - 19.7.2 No fuel may be used in an Event without prior written approval of the FIA. - 19.7.3 No competitor may have more than N new fuel formulations approved for use during a Championship season, where N = maximum number of fuel formulations as set in the second table of Appendix 2 of F1 Technical Regulations during the 2020 to 2025 Championships.
-Fuel approval is valid for 2 championship seasons provided the fuel is still compliant with the current technical regulations. - 19.7.4 No competitor may have more than two approved fuels available during an Event.
+- 19.7.1 Before any fuel may be used in an Event, two separate five litre samples, in suitable containers, must be submitted to the FIA for analysis and approval. - 19.7.2 No fuel may be used in an Event without prior written approval of the FIA. - 19.7.3 No competitor may have more than five fuel formulations approved for use during a Championship season. - 19.7.4 No competitor may have more than two approved fuels available during an Event.